 There is a risk of prosecution if you have deliberately omitted income/gains from your tax returns, therefore you should seek professional advice to discuss your options.
 There is an alternative disclosure route, the Contractual Disclosure Facility, which offers immunity from prosecution (more information can be found on our Contractual Disclosure Facility page).

-If you have not retained your historic records, you must make attempts to obtain copies of the information that will enable you to accurately calculate your profits and losses.
-In the absence of information, you can use reasonable assumptions to quantify the undisclosed income and gains.
-You should explain how you have arrived at your figures in the interest of making a full disclosure.
+If you have not retained your historic records, attempts must be made to obtain copies of the information that will enable accurate calculations of your profits and losses.
+In the absence of information reasonable assumptions can be used to quantify the undisclosed income and gains.
+We can provide you with further guidance on how to overcome such issues and expedite settlement with HMRC.

-undeclared profits, using the rates and allowances appropriate for each tax
+Tax must be calculated on previously undeclared profits using the rates and allowances appropriate for each tax year in question.

 The rates of tax you will pay depend on how much you earned